Jewish emigration from Romania: Communist period

 During the following periods, between 1958 and 1966, aliyah started to be performed again by Jews, with an average of 14,000 Jews leaving the country per year.
 During 1967 and 1968, this number dropped to 550, increasing to 3,000 between 1969 and 1974 and dropping again to 1,500 between 1975 and 1989 (year in which the communism ended in the country).
 Between 1991 and 1994, the average number of Jews leaving Romania was 500.

-Many of these Jews were, under their own will, "sold" or "exchanged" to Israel in the 1950s with the help of the American Jewish Joint Distribution Committee for about 8,000 lei (about 420 dollars).
+Romanian Jews were, under their own will, "sold" or "exchanged" to Israel in the 1950s with the help of the American Jewish Joint Distribution Committee for about 8,000 lei (about 420 dollars).
 The price of these Jews usually varied according to their "worth".
 This practice continued at a slower pace from 1965 under Nicolae Ceaușescu, a Romanian communist leader.
 During the 1950s, West Germany had been also paying Romania an amount of money in exchange for some Germans of Romania, and, just like the Jews (both of which were regarded as "co-nationals"), their price was "calculated".
 Ceaușescu, happy with these policies, even declared that "oil, Germans, and Jews are our most important export commodities".

+Israeli government paid to allow Romanian Jews to emigrate, and around 235,000 people made aliyah under this conditions.
+When Romania was under control of Gheorghe Gheorghiu-Dej, he received 10 million dollars per year, and only he had the access to the money transferred to the secret account.
+Israel also bought Romanian goods and invested into Romania's economy.
+After his death, Ceauşescu practically sold the Jews to Israel, and received between 4,000 and 6,000 $ per person.
+Israel could have transferred nearly 60 million dollars for the aliyah.
+Another estimation is higher - according to Radu Ioanid, "Ceausescu sold 40,577 Jews to Israel for $112,498,800, at a price of $2,500 and later at $3,300 per head."

 Modern period

-Due to the Jewish emigration from Romania and the efforts to reduce their number, the country's Jewish population has been greatly reduced.
+Due to the Jewish emigration from Romania, the country's Jewish population has been greatly reduced.
 In the 2011 census, less than 4,000 persons declared to be Jewish.
 However, in the 2010s, an estimated of 8,000 remained in the country (with some 3,000 in Bucharest), although the highest estimates spoke of about 12,000.
 There have been some cases of Romanian Jewish families returning from Israel to Romania in the hope that with the country's accession to the European Union and NATO, the situation would have improved.
 Nowadays, antisemitism in Romania is still present and, just like in many other European countries, it has undergone an increase in recent years.